South African government hopes to vaccinate 40 million people this year

-Category: World Hits: 1South Africa has still not managed to kick off a vaccination campaign even as there are concerns that the official death rate from the pandemic may be vastly underestimated.
+Category: World Hits: 3South Africa has still not managed to kick off a vaccination campaign even as there are concerns that the official death rate from the pandemic may be vastly underestimated.
 In DR Congo, the parliament votes out the prime minister in a motion of no-confidence.
 The move is a victory for president Felix Tshisekedi as he tries to step out of the shadow of his predecessor Joseph Kabila.
 And finally we take you to a Gabonese mining town that sits above an estimated quarter of global reserves of manganese but is struggling with glaring inequality.

 Read more https://www.france24.com/en/tv-shows/eye-on-africa/20210127-government-hopes-to-vaccinate-40-million-this-year